xcat2/xcat-core/xCAT-test/dhcptest/spec.md

     | encoding                                  |
     | a bare string, as most clients send it    |
     | RFC 3004 length-prefixed, as the RFC says |
-  # Kea accepts both -- BootPolicy.pm:252 tests option[77].text, the raw hex,
+  # Kea accepts both: kea_xnba_user_class_test tests option[77].text, the raw
-  # and the length-prefixed substring.
-The ISC chain compares
+  # hex, and the length-prefixed substring.
+ISC accepts both through
+  # isc_xnba_user_class_test, which pairs the bare comparison with
-  # `option user-class-identifier = "xNBA"` against option 77 declared as a
+  # `substring(option user-class-identifier, 1, 4)` -- option 77 is declared as
-  # plain string (dhcp.pm:4920), which is the bare form only.
+  # a plain string there (dhcp.pm), so offset 1 skips the RFC 3004 length byte.

 Scenario: A known node's second stage is addressed to that node Given a node whose netboot method is xnba